Crimes for Burglary

 Burglary – a Third Degree Felony

-Burglary to a conveyance or burglary to an unoccupied structure is a third-degree felony that is punishable by up to five (5) years in Florida State Prison.
-This form of burglary is the most common type of burglary crime charged in the State of Florida.
+Burglary to a conveyance or burglary to an unoccupied structure is a third-degree felony punishable by up to five (5) years in Florida State Prison.
+It is the most common type of burglary crime charged in the State of Florida.

 Level 4 – The types of burglaries that are classified as a Level 4 offense for purposes of the criminal punishment code include: